 Printmaker, teacher, and map enthusiast!
 She works in her print studio, the Prankster Press, housed in the Riopelle Artist Collective.
 Lyz leads The Detroit Atlas Project with funding from a Knight Arts Challenge Grant.

 Assistant Professor of Geography and Urban Planning at UofM Dearborn with research focused on economic geography, land markets, and the politics of blight.
-He spearheaded the Property Praxis project and organizes the Urban Praxis Workshop.
+He spearheads the Property Praxis project and organizes the Urban Praxis Workshop.